-If the fixed header is disabled, the header scrolls up and out of sight as the page scrolls.
+- If disabled, then the header scrolls up and out of sight as the page scrolls.

-No header is displayed when the page first loads, but the full header slides down into view and remains as a fixed header after the visitor starts scrolling down the page.
+- If enabled, then no header is displayed when the page first loads.
+After the visitor starts scrolling down the page, the full header slides down into view and remains as a fixed header.
+The Scroll distance controls the number of pixels of downward scrolling before the header appears.

-For Nav bottom, Nav centered, Nav right, and Nav centered + inline logo layouts, the header logo is on the left and the menu on the right.
-For the Nav left layout, the menu is in the left and the header logo is on the right.
+- For Nav bottom, Nav centered, Nav right, and Nav centered + inline logo layouts, in the fade-in header the header logo is on the left and the menu on the right.
+For the Nav left layout, the menu is on the left and the header logo is on the right.

-- If the header is a logo, the logo shrinks in size.
-If the header logo is text, the text size stays the same but the padding around it shrinks.
+- If the header logo is text, the text size stays the same but the padding around it shrinks.
 The top bar, if enabled, retains its full height.